jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 ## Conclusion

-I'm really very excited about async/await syntax; it makes writing and composing Futures way easier.
+I'm really very excited about async/await syntax; it makes writing and composing Futures much, much nicer.
 This post has discussed how to make use of all of this new stuff alongside the current Futures 0.1 ecosystem, so that you can start playing with and benefitting from it straight away.

 You can find all of the example code [here][code].